kkatrio/mblog/content/quotes.md

 ---

 ##### Life full of problems
 Life is essentially an endless series of problems the solution to one problem is merely the cretion of the next.
-Don't hope for a life without pobllems.
+Don't hope for a life without problems.
 Hope for a life full of good ones.

 --*Mark Manson*